top of page

 Exploring educational institutions and programs that offer strong support services for neurodivergent students can make a significant difference.
 Many colleges now provide specialized resources to aid in the transition and ensure a supportive learning environment.

 The University of Denver offers two programs to assist students with special needs.
 Through their Disability Services Program (DSP) and their Learning Effectiveness Program, students are provided a range of accommodations to facilitate higher education.
-More information about these programs offered by the University of Denver can be found here.
+More information about these programs offered by the University of Denver can be found here

 Trade School Opportunities